Rielk/RielksMelvorMods/README.md

 A limit can be set for each category to save a minimum amount of the resource to continue building the township with.

 If multiple items are enabled for one category, then trades are completed for the lowest quantity items first.

+### Options:

+Include Upgrades in Count: Include upgrades of items when calculating current quantities of items.

+Include Equipped in Count: Include equipped items when calculating current quantities of items.